-The SUNY Canton Fitness Center is located in the downstairs level of Chaney Dining Center and is open to all students seven days a week.
-The Fitness Center contains a complete Cybex circuit, free weights, and racks and a variety of cardiovascular machines including treadmills, elliptical machines, steppers and bikes.
+The SUNY Canton Fitness Center is

+open to all students seven days a week.
+It features all new Precor equipment including circuit weight machines, free weights and racks, and a variety of state-of-the-art cardiovascular machines including treadmills, elliptical machines, steppers and bikes.
+Most cardiovascular machines have television viewing capabilities.